statichunt/geeky-hugo/exampleSite/content/blog/ebay-affiliate-program-overview.md

 ## What is the eBay Partner Network?

 The eBay Partner Network (EPN) is eBay's in-house affiliate marketing program.
 By joining _EPN_, affiliates can earn commissions by driving traffic to eBay and generating sales.
 The program is designed to be user-friendly, offering a wide range of tools and resources to help affiliates succeed.
-Truth is, EPN being one of the [most powerful affiliate programs](/blog/best-affiliate-programs/) due to its notoriety, consequently, the marketing process is a bit easier for publishers.
+Truth is, EPN being one of the [best affiliate programs online](/blog/best-affiliate-programs/) due to its notoriety, consequently, the marketing process is a bit easier for publishers.

 ## How to Promote on eBay